-Sheet Pan Greek Meatballs are a no-mess, quick-to-make, flavor-packed meal guaranteed to transport you to the Mediterranean on any random weeknight like it’s no big deal.
+This Sheet Pan Greek Meatballs recipe with super easy homemade tzatziki sauce is a no-mess, quick-to-make, flavor-packed meal guaranteed to transport you to the Mediterranean on any random weeknight like it’s no big deal.

 We are meatball lovers around here.
 You too?
 Then you are in good company.
 There are few things I love more than meatballs baked in marinara sauce, but making them is more of a Sunday afternoon project than a quick weeknight meal.

 This Greek meatball recipe is the quick weeknight variety but still so super juicy and flavor-packed.
 Baking meatballs on a sheet pan in the oven means no frying mess and they cook in about 10 minutes.